KITPraktomatTeam/Praktomat/README.md

 =========

 In case of bugs or feature requests, please use the [Bug tracker].
-There is also a moderated mailing list for Praktomat administrators:
+There is also a moderated [mailing list] for Praktomat administrators: praktomat-users@lists.kit.edu.
-[praktomat-users@lists.kit.edu].

 General setup